-- 300 words or more.
+- Try to use 300 words or more.
 It’s hard to convince Google that it’s worth reading (and indexing), when it’s under 300 words.

 - Shoot for 1 to 3 percent keyword content – more than that may get you penalized (keyword stuffing).

-- Write for humans and not for the search bots – cramming keywords might turn off readers as unnatural.
+- Write for humans and not for the search bots – cramming keywords can turn off readers as unnatural.

-- Use H1, H2 and H3 and include the keywords and long-tails (bold and italics don’t factor for SEO).
+- Utilize H1, H2 and H3 and include the keywords and long-tails (bold and italics don’t factor for SEO).

 Basic Image SEO Tips